Naiad, a Gemini-powered Data Storytelling AI Assistant for Google Slides

 12%↑ Creativity

-Students click on the Naiad extension to upload their project brief or provide context.
+Students click on the Naiad extension to begin their journey.
+They simply have to upload their project brief or provide context in the chat.

 Naiad gets involved in a back and forth conversation to gain enough context about building the narrative.